-Terms and Conditions for Clients - applicable for Dutch and international contracts
+Terms and Conditions for Clients - applicable in the UK

 Definitions The terms used in these general terms and conditions are defined as follows. a.
 Terms and conditions: the general conditions of sales.